owenthereal/priority_test/README.md

 # ALGORITHM

 PriorityTest captures and stores your test running hisotry.
-Before each test runs, it looks back X number of the previous test results of to calculate the test's degree of significant.
+Before each test runs, it looks back X number of the previous test results to calculate the test's Degree of Significant (DoS)
-It then prioritizes the run order of all the tests based on this degree of significant.
+It then prioritizes the run order of all the tests based on their DoS.
-Two factors determines a test's degree of significant: test run time and recent failure times.
+Two factors determines a test's DoS: test run time and recent failure times.

 # INSTALLATION

+## RubyGems

 ```bash
 gem install priority_test